 The following examples show how you can use scoping scans.

-Use --exclude-path="src/java/**" to exclude all files under src/java, including all its subdirectories.
+Use --exclude-path="src/java/**" to exclude all files under src/java, including all subdirectories.

-Use --include-path and --exclude-path together to exclude specific directories such as test directories.
+Use --include-path and --exclude-path together to scan a specific directory while skipping test code.

 Best practices of scoping scans